creative-workflow/jquery.debug/README.md

     $.debug(false);
     $.debug.log('msg'); //doesnt print to console

-    //adds 192.123.* hosts to development hosts
+    //sets 192.123.* hosts as development hosts
     $.debug({developmentHosts: ['192.123.']})

 It also exposes the class `JqueryDebug` for manual instantiating.